HackYourFuture/fundamentals/VSCodeTips/README.md

 3. **Prettier - Code formatter**.
 Prettier is an code formatter that enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

    > If you have any other code formatter extensions installed, e.g., **Beautify**, be sure to remove them as they may conflict with **Prettier**.

-4. **open in browser**.
-This extension is handy during the HYF JavaScript lessons.
-It allows you to quickly open an HTML file in the browser directly from VSCode.

-5. **Live Server**.
+4. **Live Server**.
 Launch a development local Server with live reload feature for static & dynamic pages.

 ### Installation instructions